Geometry-Aware Generation of Adversarial Point Clouds: Towards Generation of Adversarial Surface Shapes

 \section{Towards Generation of Adversarial Surface Shapes}

-While our main focus of this paper is to learn to generate from a given $\mathcal{P}$ an adversarial $\mathcal{P}'$ w.r.t. a model $f(\cdot)$, which would practically cause safety-critical issues by using $\mathcal{P}'$ to guide a LiDAR spoofer \cite{LiDARSpoofer} to fool the 3D sensor, it is more desirable to make the underlying surface $\mathcal{S}'$ represented by $\mathcal{P}'$ adversarial to the surface $\mathcal{S}$ represented by $\mathcal{P}$.
+An input $\mathcal{P}$ is usually obtained by sampling a discrete set of points from a certain object surface.
+Consequently, adversarial effects achieved by point perturbation may be attributed to coupled factors of \emph{surface shape deformation} and \emph{point cloud re-sampling}, since the resulting $\mathcal{P}'$ may represent a discrete sampling from a deformed surface shape, a re-sampling from the same original shape, or a mixture of them.
+While our main focus of this paper is to generate from a given $\mathcal{P}$ an adversarial $\mathcal{P}'$ with respect to a model $f(\cdot)$, which would practically cause safety-critical issues by using $\mathcal{P}'$ to guide a LiDAR spoofer \cite{LiDARSpoofer} to fool the 3D sensor, it is more desirable to make the underlying surface $\mathcal{S}'$ represented by $\mathcal{P}'$ adversarial to the surface $\mathcal{S}$ represented by $\mathcal{P}$.
 Indeed, when $\mathcal{P}'$ only represents an adversarial sampling of the original $\mathcal{S}$, it would be easily defended by a benign re-sampling.
 Technically, this desirable objective is to obtain a $\mathcal{P}'$ such that when re-sampling a $\mathcal{Q}'$ from a surface reconstructed by $\mathcal{P}'$ (\emph{e.g.}, via meshing from $\mathcal{P}'$), $\mathcal{Q}'$ still has a certain degree of adversarial effect to attack the model $f(\cdot)$.

-To this end, we propose in this work a simple algorithm termed \emph{Iterative Tangent Jittering (IterTanJit)}.
-When optimizing our proposed objective (\ref{eq:GeoAdvObj}) via SGD, IterTanJit introduces per iteration point-wise jittering of 3D coordinates on the tangent planes associated with individual points contained in the intermediate update of the adversarial $\mathcal{P}'$.
-Specifically, for any $\bm{p}_t' \in \mathcal{P}_t'$ of the intermediate update at iteration $t$, we compute its associated tangent plane $\mathcal{T}(\mathcal{N}_{\bm{p}_t'})$ from the neighborhood $\mathcal{N}_{\bm{p}_t'}$.
-Note that $\mathcal{T}(\mathcal{N}_{\bm{p}_t'})$ is spanned by the two leading eigenvectors $\bm{v}_1(\mathcal{N}_{\bm{p}_t'})$ and $\bm{v}_2(\mathcal{N}_{\bm{p}_t'})$ of a covariance matrix constructed by (\ref{eq:localcovmat}), as described in Section \ref{SecGeoAwareObj}.
-To have a jittering of $\bm{p}_t'$ on its tangent plane, we sample a scaling pair $(s_1, s_2)$ from a Gaussian distribution with a standard deviation of $\sigma$, resulting in